gwharton/autocustomergroup/README.md

 <li><b>Enable Automatic Assignment to Customer Group</b> - This activates and deactivates the module.
 When turned off, all orders will be placed either in the "NOT LOGGED IN" group for guests, or the Default Group/Customer Group for logged in customers.</li>
 <li><b>Validate on Each Transaction</b> - If the order is being placed by a customer that has existing Tax ID Validation data stored in their shipping address, then this can be re-used on each subsequent order, or it can be revalidated every time.</li>
 <li><b>VAT/Tax Identifier Frontend Label</b> - The label for the VAT/Tax Id Input Box at Checkout.</li>
+<li><b>Enable download of Additional Base Currencies</b> - Adds the Scheme Currencies (for enabled Schemes) to the list of Magento Base Currencies.
+This enables the downloading of the correct exchange rates for use in this module.</li>
 </ul>
 <h2>Frontend Validation Feedback</h2>
 <p>The module replaces the frontend Form Element for the VAT/Tax ID Input box.
 If the currently selected Country has a Tax Scheme